TheThingSystem/steward/nodewiki/Developer/01_Devices.md

     * _albumArtURI_ - a URI

-* _position_ - an integer-value indicating the number of seconds
+* _position_ - an integer-value indicating the number of milliseconds

 * _volume_ - an integer-value percentage of the device's possible output